TVS Radeon clocks 3 lakh sales milestone in India

 - TVS Radeon is priced at ₹59, 942.

-TVS Motor Company introduced the Radeon commuter bike in the Indian market in 2018.
+TVS Motor Company introduced the Radeon commuter bike in 2018.
 Now the company has announced that Radeon has crossed sales of over 3 lakh units in the domestic market.

 The TVS Radeon is sold in two variants - Base Edition and Special Edition.
 While the former gets 7 colour options such as Pearl White, Metal Black, Royal Purple, Golden Beige, Volcano Red, Titanium Grey and the new Regal Blue.
 The Special Edition model comes in three paint options - Chrome Black, Chrome White, and the latest Chrome Purple.